samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 }
 ```

 If `this.checkSession` resolves with `authResult`, we call `this.saveAuthData` to save the authentication data in memory.
-If the Promise is rejected, we remove the logged-in flag from local storage and we redirect the user to the URL defined with `this.onAuthFailureURL`.
+If the Promise is rejected, we remove the logged-in flag from `localStorage` and we redirect the user to the URL defined with `this.onAuthFailureURL`.

 This refresh logic is run at any time the application is built.